-- Detailed recommendations for organisation and administration of anaesthesia services can be found in Chapter 2: Guidelines for the provision of Anaesthesia Services for Perioperative Care of Elective and Urgent Care patients. - 5.1 Much of neurosurgery involves acute work with a high degree of urgency.
+Detailed recommendations for organisation and administration of anaesthesia services can be found in GPAS Chapter 2: Guidelines for the Provision of Anaesthesia Services for Perioperative Care of Elective and Urgent Care Patients.

+- 5.1 Much of neurosurgery involves acute work with a high degree of urgency.
 The provision of associated services should recognise this need and inappropriate delay should not be allowed to occur as a result of lack of key personnel or facilities.
-Laboratory services, neuroradiology, availability of operating theatre time and sufficient level 1-3 bed provision should all be organised to cope with these demands. - There should be sufficient numbers of clinical programmed activities in consultants' job plans to provide cover for all elective neurosurgical operating lists and to provide adequate emergency cover. - 5.3 Departments of neuroanaesthesia and neurocritical care, even if part of a large general department, should be provided with adequate secretarial and administrative support. - The neuroanaesthesia multidisciplinary team should be involved in the local and regional planning of relevant neuroscience services e.g. thrombectomy. - 5.5 Face to face and/or telemedicine preadmission clinics for elective neurosurgery should be available, with early input from the department of neuroanaesthesia particularly for high risk cases and those where additional time and discussion are required, e.g. awake craniotomy.33 All centres should be able to demonstrate that discussion of perioperative risk is routine and that specific risks related to e.g. prone positioning are communicated.^{34,35,36}
+Laboratory services, neuroradiology, availability of operating theatre time and sufficient levels 1-3 bed provision should all be organised to cope with these demands. - 5.2 There should be sufficient numbers of clinical programmed activities in consultants' job plans to provide cover for all elective neurosurgical operating lists and to provide adequate emergency cover. - 5.3 Departments of neuroanaesthesia and neurocritical care, even if part of a large general department, should be provided with adequate secretarial and administrative support. - 5.4 The neuroanaesthesia multidisciplinary team should be involved in the local and regional planning of relevant neuroscience services (e.g. thrombectomy).

-386 5.6 Preoperative assessment clinics should ensure that the patient is optimised as best as possible 387 for elective neurosurgery, e.g. for correction of anaemia, as this can reduce the length of 388 stay, need for blood transfusion and postoperative morbidity.
-25

-- 5.7 Day case neurosurgery cases should be identified and follow agreed local 390 criteria/pathway.37 - Hospitals should have systems in place to facilitate multidisciplinary meetings forneuroscience services. - A World Health Organization (WHO) checklist adapted for neuroscience procedures should be in use.38 - 5.10 The theatre team should all engage in the use of the WHO surgical safety process, commencing with a team brief, and concluding the list with a team debrief.38 Debrief should highlight things done well and also identify areas requiring improvement.
+- 5.5 Face-to-face and/or telemedicine preadmission clinics for elective neurosurgery should be available, with early input from the department of neuroanaesthesia, particularly for high-risk patients and those where additional time and discussion are required, such as awake craniotomy.
+All centres should be able to demonstrate that discussion of perioperative risk is routine and that specific risks related to, for example prone positioning, are communicated. - 5.6 Preoperative assessment clinics should ensure that the patient is optimised as best as possible for elective neurosurgery (e.g. for correction of anaemia), as this can reduce the length of hospital stay, need for blood transfusion and postoperative morbidity. - 5.7 Patients suitable for daycase neurosurgery should be identified and should follow an agreed pathway. - 5.8 Hospitals should have systems in place to facilitate multidisciplinary meetings for neuroscience services. - 5.9 A World Health Organization (WHO) checklist adapted for neuroscience procedures should be in use. - 5.10 The theatre team should all engage in the use of the WHO surgical safety process, commencing with a team brief and concluding the list with a team debrief.
+Debrief should highlight things done well and should also identify areas requiring improvement.
 Teams should consider including the declaration of emergency call procedures specific to the location as part of the team brief. - 5.11 For standalone neuroscience centres, local arrangements should be in place for specialist opinion and review of patients by other disciplines.
-A named consultant neuroanaesthetist should be identified to facilitate such liaison. - 403 5.12 Hospitals should review their local standards to ensure that they are harmonised with the 404 relevant national safety standards, e.g. National Safety Standards for Invasive Procedures in 405 England or the Scottish Patient Safety Programme in Scotland.^{39,40} - Local guidance should be developed for the intrahospital transfer of neuroscience patients, based on guidance from The Neuroanaesthesia and Neurocritical Care Society (NACCS), Association of Anaesthetists and the Intensive Care Society.^{41,42,43} - 5.14 Each department should appoint a designated liaison consultant responsible for identifying the strategic pathways and logistical pitfalls of the intra-hospital transfer of neurosurgical patients.
-The appointment should ensure any identified problems are either removed or mitigated.
+A named consultant neuroanaesthetist should be identified to facilitate such liaison. - 5.12 Hospitals should review their local standards to ensure that they are harmonised with the relevant national safety standards (e.g. National Safety Standards for Invasive Procedures in England or the Scottish Patient Safety Programme in Scotland). - 5.13 Local guidance should be developed for the intrahospital transfer of neuroscience patients, based on guidance from the Neuroanaesthesia and Neurocritical Care Society (NACCS), the Association of Anaesthetists and the Intensive Care Society.
+41,42,43 - 5.14 Each department should appoint a designated liaison consultant responsible for identifying the strategic pathways and logistical pitfalls of the intrahospital transfer of neurosurgical patients.
+The appointment should ensure that any identified problems are either removed or mitigated. - 5.15 Communication with critical care should occur at the earliest possible time (preoperative clinic letter) to enhance the appropriate allocation of beds.

-413 Postoperative
+Postoperative procedures